germanysources/regression_test/README.md

 ```
 In legacy codes the ```given``` and the ```then``` sections contain assignments of huge structures or huge internal tables.
-Adding unit-tests for legacy code can be consuming, because we must determine the values for the input parameters and the expected results.
+Adding unit-tests for legacy code can be time consuming, because we must determine values for huge structures and for huge internal tables.
-The debugger-scripts in this repository can help you to determine the values for input parameters and expected results more quickly, because they record values of global and local variables and store them permanent in the database.
+The debugger-scripts in this repository can help you to determine these values more quickly, because they record values of global and local variables and store them permanent in the database.

 ## How to use it ##
 ### Regression test of a procedure ###